PsyMo: A Dataset for Estimating Self-Reported Psychological Traits from Gait: The PsyMo Dataset

 \section{The PsyMo Dataset}

 To gather our dataset, we asked volunteers to fill in 7 psychological questionnaires and personal information about their body composition: age, gender, height and weight.
 After submitting the questionnaires, participants were required to have their walk captured in various conditions.
 All participants are physically healthy and do not report any injury or disability affecting their walking.
 Participants were dressed in everyday clothes.
 In total, 312 subjects participated in our study, mostly university students.
 All participants were explicitly informed about how their data is being processed and that the anonymized dataset is made available to the research community at large.
 Subsequently, all participants gave explicit consent to be part of this study before filling in the questionnaires.
 Moreover, this study was approved by the Ethics Review Board at the University Politehnica of Bucharest (AC01/01.10.2021).
-The dataset is made publicly available upon request.
+The dataset is made publicly available \footnote{PsyMo Dataset Link: \url{https://bit.ly/3Q91ypD}}.
+The dataset is protected by the CC-BY-NC-ND\footnote{\url{https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode}} License.